-Special requirements for coordinating with the Governor's Office apply to communication with members of Congress, their staff, and Federal agency personnel.
-These requirements are described in the "Federal Relations Procedures" updated by the Governor's office on 9/17/14.
-The Procedures are included in the Attachments
+Special requirements for coordinating with members of Congress, their staff, and Federal agency personnel may apply to Board members.
+These requirements are described in the "Federal Relations Procedures" updated by the Governor's office on 2/28/17.
+The Procedures are included in the Attachments.